Spray bottle in front of a wool comb with mohair on it.

 Once you have your mohair lashed onto your wool comb, spritz the locks with a fine mist of mohair milk.
 Begin combing and reapply as needed.
 You don’t need a lot of the product to cut the frizz and static.
 If you get your fiber too wet in the combing process, allow time for it to air dry before storing.

-The mohair milk separates quickly, being made of oil and water, so shake it each time before using to disperse the ingredients.
+The combing milk separates quickly, being made of oil and water, so shake it each time before using to disperse the ingredients.